markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

-We chose to use `inline-block` over just `inline` so it can have the best of both worlds.
+We chose to use the `inline-block` value over the `inline` value so it can have the best of both worlds.
 It's now an inline element, but things like padding still behave like they would on block elements.
-Coupled with our `text-align` property from before, we now have a nice, centered heading with an appropriately-sized border:
+Coupled with our `text-align` property from before, we now have a center-aligned heading with an appropriately sized border:

 ![inline heading](./assets/step-4/300-inline-heading.png)